mo-xiaoxi/ESpoofing/README.md

 #### 1. Generate malformed From headers.

-[pre_fuzz.py](./pre_fuzz.py) will automatically  grab the ABNF rules in the relevant email speciﬁcations and generate test samples according to the ABNF rules.
+[pre_fuzz.py](./pre_fuzz.py)  automatically  grab the ABNF rules in the relevant email speciﬁcations and generate test samples according to the ABNF rules.
 Since common mail services usually refuse to handle emails with highly deformed headers, we have speciﬁed set certain values for our empirical experiment purposes.
 Besides, we also introduced the common mutation methods in the protocol fuzz, such as header repeating, inserting spaces, inserting Unicode characters, header encoding, and case variation
 **Usage:**

 | Short Form | Long Form | Description                                                  |